-Students are expected to concentrate their efforts on taking courses that will lead to their Bioengineering degree or to fulfill approved minors or areas of concentration.
-Students may register in other courses offered at McGill University provided that these courses are specified in Minerva as "extra" or "S/U" courses that will not count toward their TGPA or CGPA.
+Students are expected to concentrate their efforts on taking courses that will lead to their Bioengineering degree or to fulfill approved minors.
+Students may register in other courses offered at McGill University provided that these courses are specified in Minerva as "extra" courses that will not count toward their TGPA or CGPA.